TERMS AND CONDITIONS

 3.1 Agreement: Section A [Agreement and Key Details] and Section B [General Terms]

-3.2 CODI [Convergence Optimised Data Integration] Software: The software owned by Convergence [and its licensors] that is used to provide the SaaS Service.
+3.2 CODI [Convergence Optimised Data Integration] Software and/or CODI SmartProApp: The software owned by Convergence [and its licensors] that is used to provide the CODI SaaS Service.

-3.3 Confidential Information: The terms of the Agreement and any information that is not public knowledge and that is obtained from the other party in the course of, or in connection with, the Agreement.
-Intellectual Property owned by Convergence [or its licensors], including the CODI Software, is the Supplier’s Confidential Information.
-The Data is the Client’s Confidential Information.
+3.3 Confidential Information: All information (whether in oral, written, electronic or other recorded form, data, know-how and material which is disclosed to the recipient, whether before or after the date of this agreement, and which relates to the products, software, terms of the Agreement and any information that is not public knowledge and that is obtained from the other party in the course of, or in connection with, the Agreement.

 3.4 Data: All data, content and information [including Personal Information] owned, held, used or created by or on behalf of the Customer that is stored using, or inputted into, the Services.